apache/calcite/site/develop/index.md

 $ mvn install
 {% endhighlight %}

-If you need to re-build from scratch, clean and install as two separate steps:

-{% highlight bash %}
-$ mvn clean
-$ mvn install
-{% endhighlight %}

 The HOWTO describes how to
 [build from a source distribution]({{ site.baseurl }}/docs/howto.html#building-from-a-source-distribution), [run more or fewer tests]({{ site.baseurl }}/docs/howto.html#running-tests) and